matronator/amock/README.md

 AMOCK_INIT_COUNT=20
 ```

-You must set either `entities` where you list individual files or `dir` where you specify a directory containing the entity files and all files in that directory will be used.
+You must set either `entities` where you list individual files or `dir` where you specify a directory containing the entity files and all valid files in that directory will be used.

 You can set both but files from `entities` will override files with the same name found in the `dir` directory.
 Both `entities` and `dir` are optional but at least one must be set and paths in both are relative to the config file.